glingden/Boston-House-Price-Prediction/README.md

 # Boston-House-Price-Prediction
-MLP feedward neural network is the simplest Artificial Neural Network.
+MLP feedforward neural network is a simple Artificial Neural Network.
 It  contains one or more hidden layers (apart from one input and one output layer).
-Aparts from the  linear functions, a multi layer perceptron can also learn non – linear functions.
-They are used for both regression and classification in supervised learning.
-The diagram below shows the follow of information from one neuron to another in differnt layers in MLP network architecture.
+In addition to the  linear functions, a multi layer perceptron can also learn non–linear functions.
+They are used for both regression and classification problem.
+The arrows in the diagram below shows the follow of information from one neuron to another in differnt layers.
+In MLP feedforward, no feedback propagation of information.

 <img src="deep-learning.png" alt="MLP network architecture" width="500"/>